Before you apply

 You will need this information during the application process:

-- If you want to live in a single-gender or mixed-gender apartment
+- If you are interested in a gender-inclusive or mixed-gender room

 You will also need to

 - Electronically sign the agreement

 A $500 prepayment is required for on-campus housing.
 Paying the prepayment is the last step in submitting your application.
 Your prepayment will be applied to your autumn quarter housing statement.
 Some students with financial need may submit the application without a prepayment.

 Your Husky Home experience can be as unique as you are!

 Students who select a Living Learning Community (LLC) live together in the same area of a residence hall.
 Students have opportunities to connect outside of the classroom around common interests.
 LLCs integrate academic and social learning through faculty and staff guidance and holistic education.

 Most shared rooms within the residence halls are assigned to two or more students of the same gender.
 If you don't specify your preference for a different type of assignment, you can expect to be in a room with another person or people whose gender is the same as yours according to their record with the UW.

 It is important to us that all UW housing options are welcoming for all students.
 The gender-inclusive room option is intended to provide a welcoming and supportive environment for residents across the spectrum of gender identity, gender expression, biological sex, sexual identity, and allied members of the community.

 Mixed-gender rooms and apartments are open to all students, regardless of your gender.
 You can specify on your application that you want to live with a person of a different gender, and put that person's UW student ID number in your application as your mutual roommate request.